highfidelity/hifi-content/marketplaceItems/voiceScopeApp/README.md

 Simply enable the app by clicking the ON/OFF button and enjoy the knowledge of who is talking, visualized.

 # Release Notes
+## version 1.1
+Februrary 5, 2019
+6012b3ac24e3c9cee7e1079dd542842f12d055b4
+- Bug fix for Window.domainChanged() on appEnding(), and added draw order toggler and height slider to the app.

 ## version 1.0
 2019-01-17_09_45_00
 d369c44e9b7515d3d3a4267aeadd7eb259742b98